 Whether Cumaru, Ipe or pressure-made pine, they all have a high amount of moisture contents than the lumbers used for internal designs.
 These decking materials are usually air-dried which makes them possess a 14-18% of moisture rather than being kiln-dried.
 To ensure the stability of outdoor products, such moisture levels are essential.
 In a case where the boards are kiln-dried to a moisture level below 8%, such boards are usually moisture-demanding and tend to absorb moisture when taken to a humid environment or during the rainy period.
 Through the use of higher moisture content, large swings of the moisture content can be prevented, and consequently curb a rapid enlargement of the wood.

-Nevertheless, different atmospheric conditions will react to such state; hence, the acclimatization period is essential.
+Nevertheless, different atmospheric conditions will react to such a state; hence, the acclimatization period is essential.
 Endeavor to keep your decking lumber away from direct sunlight and make provision for sufficient air flow for a period of two to three weeks within the same climatic condition as the project site.
 The implication is that it permits the wood to reach equilibrium with local situations.
 The wood can enlarge or shrink to 1/8” on a 4” wide board and ¼” on a 6” board during the period of acclimatization.
 Hence, it is crucial to allow the wood to move before screwing to form a sturdy sub-structure.

 Sealing Ipe Decking